FarkostInteractive/VerdantPage/Documentation/ComponentReference/VerdantShapeDescriptor.md

 There are four shape modes to choose between:
 * This Mesh: Looks for a MeshFilter on this GameObject and uses its mesh.
 * Other Mesh: Lets you supply a mesh of your own.
-Useful for objects that don't need a MeshFilter, to specify a lower LOD or when the mesh hierarchy is more complicated than a single renderer.
+Useful for objects that don't need a MeshFilter, to specify a lower LOD, or when the mesh hierarchy is more complicated than a single renderer.
 * Map: An XZ-aligned plane meant for projecting textures onto other surfaces.
 Use when the texture is more important than the shape.
 * Primitive: Opens a short list of premade meshes.
 Good for prototyping and for simple affectors.